AndreaHobby/DiabetesProject/README.md

 ### Step 3 Modeling

-The continuous variables used for time in hospital, # of lab procedures, # of procedures, # of medications, # of outpatient visits, # of emergency visits, # of admissions, and # of diahnoses.
+The continuous variables used for time in hospital, # of lab procedures, # of procedures, # of medications, # of outpatient visits, # of emergency visits, # of admissions, and # of diagnoses.

 The categorical variables used were age, race, gender, readmission and medication change.